 • Thorburn’s Terra-Cotta Tomato

 • Paul Robeson Tomato

-The cucumber varieties are growing up some cattle panels that arch into the next bed in order to save space and to hopefully curb certain diseases like powdery mildew.
-It also makes for easy harvesting not to mention it looks lovely in the garden when the trellises are grown in.
+The cucumber varieties are growing up some cattle panels that arch into the next bed in order to save space and hopefully curb certain diseases like powdery mildew.
+It also makes for easy harvesting, not to mention it looks lovely in the garden when the trellises are grown in.

 I’m hoping to get better yields from the sugar rush peach and Anaheim peppers this year, but they may need to be moved to a more full-sun bed.
 We shall see!

-Since the weather has been so up and down this year (crazy fluctuations from cold to heat-have status hot) disease has already been a problem.
-The eggplants have to be sprayed weekly for spider mites in order to keep them under control and powdery mildew keeps cropping up on the cucumbers.
+Since the weather has been so up and down this year (crazy fluctuations from cold to heat-have status hot) diseases have already been a problem.
+The eggplants have to be sprayed weekly for spider mites in order to keep them under control, and powdery mildew keeps cropping up on the cucumbers.
 You can learn how to make my spider mite spray HERE.